 Agricultural.
-From the Soil of the South.

-Irish Potato Slips
+From the Soil of the Sohth.
+Irish Potate Slips

-In your April number, page 249, I noticed directions for keeping the Irish potato sound after digging.
+noticed directions for keeping the Irish potato sound after digging.
 Your directions are good.
 My plan is somewhat different, and has proved very successful.
-Mix two lushels of charcoal with one bushels of aire slacked lime for every 50 cotton is now up, and needs thinning to bushels of potatoes, and sprinkle the a stand.
-The negroes are sent, but the mixture through the potatoes immediately after moving them from the field .---In this way you may keep them perfectly sound until the spring.
+Mix two l-ushels of charcoal with one bushels of aire slacked lime for every 50 bushels of potatoes, and sprinkle the mixture through the potatoes immediately after moving them from the field.-In this way you may keep them perfectly sound until the spring.

-Inasmuch as seed potatoes are with difficulty obtained at any price, I have been planting the Irish potato for the last three years by drawing the slips, and find a task performed.
-This sort of managethat they produce in this way quite as ment is fun to the grass, also-only havwell as well as the Yam potato.
+Inasmuch as seed potatoes are with difficulty obtained at any price, I have been planting the Irish potato for the last three years by drawing the slips, and find that they produce in this way quite as well as well as the Yam potato.
 One bushel of Irish potatoes planted in this way, will prodoce more than two bushels planted from the seed.
-Bed them as you ness than ever again.
-The difference bedo the Yam, draw the slip, open a wide furrow with the plow, and plant them in it on the horizontal plan, as you do grape cuttings, leaving from two to four inches of the master's eye.
-The mules have of the top out of the ground.
+Bed them as you do the Yam, draw the slip, open a wide furrow with the plow, and plant them in it on the horizontal plan, as you do grape cuttings, leaving from two to four inches of the top out of the ground.

 Mr. Cobbet, in an essay on the Irish potato crop, written in 1816, predicts that it will eventually fail.
 To this opinion we dissent.
 The Irish potato is a native of America, where it grows wild, and was transplanted in Europe, where it became an indispensable article of food, and where it has been cultivated with great success under forced culture.
 Neither is the Irish potato a native of the Northern States.
-And yet we have been hewers of wood and drawers of water to the Yankees until we have forgotten when to dig out our own potatoes or save them.
+And vet we have been hewers of wood and drawers of water to the Yankees until we have forgotten when to dig out our own potatoes or save them.
 Necessity now forces us to change our system of agriculture.
 The original stock of potatoes has become exhausted.
 We must renew it.
-Draw from your present crop slips or vines, when from 8 to 10 inches long ; plant as before described, in good loose fresh soil; gather your potato apples or balls, and you will get a fresh start.
+Draw from your present crop slips or vines, when from 8 to 10 inches long; plant as before described, in good loose fresh soil; gather your potato apples or balls, and you will get a fresh start.
 By drawing the slips, you get clear of the parent potato which is diseased.
-The potato apple will probably produce several kinds of potatoes, and a premium of \$100 by the Southern Central Agicultural valuable class of men who are engaged in Society, would probably bring the energy of our farmers to bear on this subject, and bring to notice new and improved varieties.
-I am satisfied that our people do not appreciate the value and importance of seed raised on our own soil and in our own clisuch a premium for the best seeding strawberry.
+The potato apple will probably produce several kinds of potatoes, and a premium of \$100 by the Southern Central Agicultural Society, would probably bring the energy of our farmers to bear on this subject, and bring to notice new and improved varieties.
+I am satisfied that our people do not appreciate the value and importance of seed raised on our own soil and in our own climate.
+The Cincinnati Society has offered such a premium for the best seeding straw-